LibVNC/libvncserver/README.md

 How to build
 ============

-LibVNCServer uses CMake, so you can build via:
+LibVNCServer uses CMake, which you can download [here](https://cmake.org/download/) or, better yet, install using your platform's package manager (apt, yum, brew, macports, chocolatey, etc.).

+You can then build via:

     mkdir build
     cd build